Amanda Stoker: "Mandy Jane"

 In 2020, Stoker admitted to using the pseudonym "Mandy Jane" to post comments in the third person on her own official Facebook site which defended and argued for the senator's views on topics including race, family law and religious freedom.
-Posts using Stoker's Mandy Jane profile referred to Stoker in the third person and copied the senator's own comments, while changing the pronouns to make it appear that they were from a different person.
+Posts using Stoker's "Mandy Jane" profile referred to Stoker in the third person and copied the senator's own comments, while changing the pronouns to make it appear that they were from a different person.
 The Facebook profile photo of Mandy Jane was that of a storybook character.
-Stoker's spokesman said the Mandy Jane account was the senator's personal profile but denied she should have disclosed that before posting the material on her own page.
+Stoker's spokesman said the "Mandy Jane" account was the senator's personal profile but did not concede that she should have disclosed that before posting the material on her own page.

 Personal life

-Stoker lives with her family in Auchenflower, a suburb of Brisbane.
+Stoker lives with her family in Redland City, east of Brisbane.
 She married her husband, Adam, in 2005 and they have three daughters.
 She is a Christian and attends an Anglican church in inner-city Brisbane.